 COMs require the following laboratory tests and immunizations:

-Prior to matriculation, students must submit their medical history and physical examination and documentation of the listed laboratory tests and immunizations to the Office of the Registrar.
+Prior to matriculation, students must submit their documentation of the listed laboratory tests, immunizations, and screenings to the Office of Student Affairs.
 Incomplete forms will prevent matriculation and may prevent academic advancement if not kept current.
-Immunizations, titers, and TB tests may be required annually.
-As many of these immunizations and proof of immunity are required by the clinical training sites, and are recommended to work with the public in a health environment, MUCOM does not waive these requirements for religious reasons or personal preferences.
+As many of these immunizations and proof of immunity are required by the clinical training sites, and are recommended to work with the public in a health environment, MU-COM does not waive these requirements for religious reasons or personal preferences.

 Required laboratory tests and immunizations may change annually based on recommendations from the Centers for Disease Control (CDC), the United States Prevention Task Force, and healthcare facilities.
 Students will be notified of any change.